jenpennen/git-basics/8-more-about-branching.md

 (END)
 ```

-The default branch in every git repo is `main`, but you can configure this (more on this later).
-The `*` (asterisk) represents the branch you are currently on.
-If you want to leave the text editor displaying your branches, type `:q`.
+The default branch in most git repository is `main`, but this can be configured (more on that later).
+The `*` (asterisk) represents the branch you're currently on.
+If you're in a text editor viewing branches, type `:q` to exit.

 ## Creating New Branches

-Use `git branch <branch-name>` to make a new branch based on the current `HEAD`.
-This just creates the branch.
-It does not switch you to that branch (the `HEAD` stays the same).
+To create a new branch based on the current `HEAD`, use `git branch <branch-name>`.
+This only creates the branch and doesn't switch you to it (`HEAD` stays the same).

 ```
 > git branch songs